Juror in Sean "Diddy" Combs trial dismissed over questions about where he actually lives

 He was replaced with a 57-year-old white man from Westchester.

-The trial then resumed with a paralegal from the U.S. attorney's office, who was brought to the stand to go over some charts and read some texts that Combs' chief of staff and personal assistant sent to other staff.
+The trial then resumed with a paralegal from the U.S. attorney's office, who was brought to the stand to give details of messages sent by Combs' personal assistant Kristina Khorram.
+Some messages between Khorram and Combs were about setting up a "hotel night."

 Combs, 55, has pleaded not guilty in the case.
 He faces up to life in prison if he's convicted.
 He has been held without bail since his September arrest.